What Is Marketing Automation?

 Examples of analytics platforms include Google Analytics, SEMRush, and Ahrefs.

 Social media technology comes with the automation capabilities we spoke about above.

 These platforms help businesses stay on top of their engagement and outreach strategies through social media outlets.

-Examples of social media marketing tools: Buffer, Sprout Social, BuzzSumo
+Examples of social media marketing tools are Buffer, Sprout Social, and BuzzSumo.

-That’s a Lot of Technology, Can I Get Something That Has All of This?
+That’s a Lot of Technology, Can Your Business Get All of It?